dallascard/us-immigration-speeches/README.md

-# US Immigration Speeches
+# Replication Code and Data

-This repo collects together the main scripts used for the data preprocessing and analysis in "Computational Analysis of 140 Years of U.S. Political Speeches Reveals More Positive but Increasingly Polarized Framing of Immigration".
+This repo collects together the main scripts used for the data preprocessing and analysis in "Computational analysis of 140 years of US political speeches reveals more positive but increasingly polarized framing of immigration".

 Sufficient scripts and processed data are included in the Release to reproduce the figures and findings in the main paper.